zoeyzyhu/pydisort/README.md

 #### <a id='build-and-run-the-python-package'> 🔻 Build and run the Python package</a>

-If you follow the steps in the previous section, you will have a C++ wrapper that can be used by Python, and a Python packaged called `PyDisort`, which has been binded via `pybind11`.
+If you follow the steps in the previous section, you will have a C++ wrapper that can be used by Python, and a Python packaged called `pydisort`, which has been binded via `pybind11`.
 You could simply install and test the Python package using the following command:

 ```bash
 # Assume that you are still in the build/bin/ directory